Audrise/javaflood/README.md

 - **TCP Handshake Flooding**:
    - Repeatedly initziates `TCP handshakes` to consume server socket resources.

+- **Connection Reuse**:
+    - Sends multiple forged packets over the same `TCP connection` to maximize impact.

 - **Multithreading**:
     - Uses `ThreadPoolExecutor` to run multiple threads for parallel packet sending.

-- **Multi-threaded Packet Spamming**:
-    - Launches multiple threads to flood the server with packets in parallel.

 - **Thread Synchronization**:
     - The monitoring thread runs in the background as a `daemon threads`